Exponential backoff: Exponential backoff algorithm

 When the rate has been reduced in response to an adverse event, it usually does not remain at that reduced level forever.
 If no adverse events are observed for some period of time, often referred to as the recovery time or cooling-off period, the rate may be increased again.
 The time period that must elapse before attempting to increase the rate again may, itself, be determined by an exponential backoff algorithm.
-Typically, recovery of the rate occurs more slowly than reduction of the rate due to backoff, and often requires careful tuning to avoid oscillation of the rate.
+Typically, recovery of the rate occurs more slowly than reduction of the rate due to backoff and often requires careful tuning to avoid oscillation of the rate.
 The exact recovery behaviour is implementation-specific and may be informed by any number of environmental factors.

 The mechanism by which rate reduction is practically achieved in a system may be more complex than a simple time delay.
-In some cases the value t may refer to an upper bound to the time delay, rather than a specific time delay value.
-The name "expontential backoff" refers to the exponential growth characteristic of the backoff, rather than an exact numeric relationship between adverse event counts and delay times.
+In some cases, the value t may refer to an upper bound to the time delay, rather than a specific time delay value.
+The name exponential backoff refers to the exponential growth characteristic of the backoff, rather than an exact numeric relationship between adverse event counts and delay times.

 Rate limiting

 Exponential backoff is commonly utilised as part of rate limiting mechanisms in computer systems such as web services, to help enforce fair distribution of access to resources and prevent network congestion.
-Each time a service informs a client that it is sending requests too frequently, the client reduces its rate by some predetermined factor, until the client's request rate reaches an acceptable equilibrium.
-The service may enforce rate limiting by refusing to respond to requests when the client is sending them too frequently, so that misbehaving clients are not allowed to exceed their allotted resources.
+Each time a service informs a client that it is sending requests too frequently, the client reduces its rate by some predetermined factor until the client's request rate reaches an acceptable equilibrium.
+The service may enforce rate limiting by refusing to respond to requests when the client is sending them too frequently so that misbehaving clients are not allowed to exceed their allotted resources.

-A benefit of utilising an exponential backoff algorithm, over of a fixed rate limit, is that rate limits can be achieved dynamically without providing any prior information to the client.
-In the event that resources are unexpectedly constrained, e.g. due to heavy load or a service disruption, backoff requests and error responses from the service can automatically decrease the request rate from clients.
+A benefit of utilising an exponential backoff algorithm over a fixed rate limit is that rate limits can be achieved dynamically without providing any prior information to the client.
+In the event that resources are unexpectedly constrained, e.g., due to heavy load or a service disruption, backoff requests and error responses from the service can automatically decrease the request rate from clients.
 This can help maintain some level of availability rather than overloading the service.
-In addition, quality of service can be prioritised to certain clients based on their individual importance, e.g. by reducing the backoff for emergency calls on a telephone network during periods of high load.
+In addition, quality of service can be prioritised to certain clients based on their individual importance, e.g., by reducing the backoff for emergency calls on a telephone network during periods of high load.